mohamad-amin/SayehComputer/report/README.md

 7. The controller provides the `ControlWord` as in step 6, **but** this time the decoding process is based on `IR[7:0]` (because of `ShadowHigh = 0` flag) to execute the next (AKA shadow) instruction in our 16-bit data.
 8. After completion of the both instruction's execution, the controller provides `Control Word here` as the `ControlWord` to increment the `PC` register by `1` and to move to the next instructions (again we return to the first state (*number `1`*).

+**Important Note:** In instructions that are made up of two 8-bit instructions, the `shadow` flag is as the same as the `ShadowHigh` flag.
+In 16-bit instructions though, the `shadow` flag is always set to `0`.
 ### Designing process of each instruction
 Here we describe how each instruction is going to be executed in the CPU using the datapath and the available components in the SAYEH computer.
 Here we describe and list what should be done (the operations) after decoding each instruction to execute it.